MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionConnector.md

 **Note:** This cmdlet is currently in private preview.

-This cmdlet supports retrieving the available shifts connectors.
+This cmdlet supports retrieving the available Shifts Connectors.

 ## SYNTAX